FAQs

 Let me put it this way, you don't want to be buying gold from a guy on a street corner.
 Gold buyers see fake gold with very good markings almost daily.
 Just because it says 14k on it doesn't mean it's gold.

 12. Your website says you buy gold bullion and coins.
-Are you really paying 99% of the spot price?
+Are you really paying that close to spot price?

 13. What about United States gold coins?